-During our Autumn Term a lot of our learning will be underpinned by our ‘Prehistoric Britain’ Topic which focuses on life in Britain from the Stone Age to the Iron Age.
-To kick off our learning in this topic we will be going on a class trip to Tatton Park to take part in their ‘Stone Age to Iron Age’ workshop on the 12th September.
+During the Autumn Term a lot of our learning was underpinned by our ‘Prehistoric Britain’ Topic which focuses on life in Britain from the Stone Age to the Iron Age.
+To kick off our learning in this topic we went on a class trip to Tatton Park to take part in their ‘Stone Age to Iron Age’ workshop.

-Science: Over the term, our science topics will focus on rocks and light.
+Science: Over the term, our science topics were Rocks and Soils and Light.

-Literacy: we will use the books ‘How to Wash a Woolly Mammoth’ and ‘Stone Age Boy’ to help us in our instruction writing.
-We’ll also read ‘Stig of the Dump’ for fun!
+Literacy: we used the books ‘How to Wash a Woolly Mammoth‘ and ‘Stone Age Boy‘ to help us in our instruction writing.
+We also read ‘Stig of the Dump’ for fun!

 To get us into the swing of things, we went on a Woolly Mammoth hunt!
 It was great fun!